By Rick Steves

 Europe's electrical system is different from ours in two ways: the voltage of the current and the shape of the plug.
 But since most modern gadgets are "dual voltage" — meaning they work on both American and European current — these days most travelers don't need to do anything more than pack a few inexpensive plug adapters.

 American appliances run on 110 volts, while European appliances are 220 volts.
 Newer travel accessories and electronic gadgets are “dual voltage,” which means they work on both American and European current.
 If you see a range of voltages printed on the item or its plug (such as “110–220”), you’re OK in Europe.
 Some older appliances have a voltage switch marked 110 (US) and 220 (Europe) — switch it to 220 as you pack.

 Some budget hotel rooms have only one electrical outlet, occupied by the lamp.
-Hardware stores in Europe sell cheap three-way plug adapters that let you keep the lamp on and your camera battery and smartphone charged.
+Hardware stores in Europe sell cheap three-way plug adapters that let you keep the lamp on while you charge your camera battery and smartphone.